joshleblanc/venice_client/docs/APIKeysApi.md

 # load the gem
 require 'swagger_client'
 # setup authorization
-SwaggerClient.configure do |config|
+VeniceClient.configure do |config|
 end

-api_instance = SwaggerClient::APIKeysApi.new
+api_instance = VeniceClient::APIKeysApi.new
 opts = {
   id: 'id_example' # String | The ID of the API key to delete }